beethovenxfi/sonic-staking/README.md

 ## Sonic Staking

 This contract handles all operations for the LST $stkS.
 In general, a user deposits $S into the contract and receives $stkS in returned, based on the current rate.
+The contract is kept upgradable because the SFC we are integrating against is also upgradable.

 ### deposit (user function)